Paymentshield/api-docs/source/includes/_quote.md

 ### Full vs Partial integration

 We use the term 'full integration' to mean integrations which complete a quote and buy journey using only API endpoints.
-In contrast, a 'partial integration' gets a quote or quick quote from the API and then uses a ContinuationUri that we provide to transfer the user for them to complete the journey in our web frontend (sometimes called *IOL* or *Adviser Hub*).
+In contrast, a 'partial integration' gets a quote or quick quote from the API and then uses a ContinuationUri that we provide to transfer the user for them to complete the journey in our Adviser Hub web frontend.

 ### QuoteRequests and Quotes